Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: Analysis

-The $\iip$ correlation is not sensitive to the FoG effect, and the best-fit $b_K$ value is lower than that from the $\iim$ correlation.
-Our model includes nonlinear RSD but still adopts the linear shape bias model, and overpredicts the amplitude of the $\iip$ correlation \citep{Okumura:2024}.
-The nonlinear shape bias beyond the NLA model has been extensively studied \citep{Vlah:2020,Akitsu:2021,Bakx:2023,Matsubara:2024,Chen:2024,Akitsu:2023a}.
-Accounting for such higher-order shape bias effects will enable us to predict the $\iip$ correlation and to use the measured IA correlation functions down to smaller scales, which will further enhance the science return from IA of galaxies.
+As demonstrated in \cite{Okumura:2024}, the $\iip$ correlation is not sensitive to the FoG effect, and the best-fit $b_K$ value is lower than that from the $\iim$ correlation.
+Besides, $\xipl$ are poorly fit by our model for the CMASS sample.
+By excluding the small-scale data of the quadrupole and adopting $r_{\min}=25\mpcoh$, the reduced $\chi^2_{\min}$ is converged to $\chi^2_{\min}/\mathrm{dof}\sim1$.
+Our model incorporates nonlinear RSD but retains the linear shape bias model, resulting in an overprediction of the amplitude of the $\iip$ correlation and a poor fit to the data on small scales.
+The nonlinear shape bias beyond the NLA model has been extensively studied \citep{Vlah:2020,Akitsu:2021,Akitsu:2023a,Bakx:2023,Chen:2024,Matsubara:2024}.
+Accounting for such higher-order shape bias effects will enable us to predict the $\iip$ correlation better and to use the measured IA correlation functions down to smaller scales, which will further enhance the science return from IA of galaxies.

+We obtain similar constraints on $b_K$ from $\ximl$ and $\xitml$, which is expected because they are the same statistics but expanded by different bases \citep[see also][]{Inoue:2025}.
+This demonstrates that the linear-level signal of the $\iim$ correlation, when expanded by the associated Legendre basis, is well compressed into the single $L=4$ multipole.
+Thus, this allows us to emphasize the first clear evidence of the ellipticity autocorrelation up to $\sim 100\mpcoh$ via the appropriate choice of the basis and using the high-quality imaging data.
+Note that our model of the $\iim$ correlation, when expanded in the associated Legendre basis, provides a good $\chi^2$ fit to all three samples.

 Finally, let us investigate the full signals of the ellipticity correlations, namely, jointly analyze the $\iip$ and $\iim$ correlation functions.
-Since the latter has a flexibility of choice for the basis, we consider the two data vectors, $(\xipl,\xi_{+,\ell'})$ and $(\xipl,\wt{\xi}_{-,4})$ with $\ell,\ell'=\{0,2\}$ and construct the corresponding full covariance matrix.
+Since the latter has a flexibility of choice for the basis, we consider the two data vectors $(\xipl,\xi_{+,\ell'})$ and $(\xipl,\wt{\xi}_{-,4})$ with $\ell,\ell'=\{0,2\}$ and construct the corresponding full covariance matrix.
 The constraints are shown in Table \ref{tab:statistics}.
-As seen in Eqs. (\ref{eq:coeff_peel})--(\ref{eq:xitmls}), all the ellipticity autocorrelation functions are derived from $\PEE$.
-Nevertheless, surprisingly, combining them leads to $\sim10\%$ improvement for the detectability compared to the $\iim$-only constraints.
+As seen in Equations~(\ref{eq:coeff_peel})--(\ref{eq:xitmls}), all the ellipticity autocorrelation functions are derived from $\PEE$.
+Nevertheless, combining them leads to $\sim10\%$ improvement in the detectability compared to the $\iim$-only constraints.
 Even in this case, the choice of the associated Legendre basis for the $\iim$ correlation provides almost the equivalent of the case of the standard Legendre basis that requires the measurement of the multipoles at least $\ell=0$ and 2.